CivicActions/guidebook/practice-areas/project-management/templates.md

 ## Purpose

 Templates are a great way to become efficient at communicating project status.
-They also allow us, as a practice area, to deliver consistency across projects.
-The templates below are commonly used by Project Managers throughout the life of a project.
+They also allow us, as a practice area, to deliver consistency across projects and using CivicActions branding standards.
+The templates provided are commonly used by Project Managers throughout the life of a project.
 All of the templates are stored within the [CivicActions Project Management Folder](https://drive.google.com/drive/folders/0B8h3s4uUHTrZX0g0d1gzWVJ2OHM).
-Given the ongoing improvements of our team, this page is dynamic.

 ## Budget Tracking